Balicassiao: Behaviour and ecology

-Typically seen perching on a single conspicuous branch, where it flies of to catch insects and returns to the same perch.
+Typically seen perching on a single conspicuous branch, where it flies off to catch insects and returns to the same perch.
 Also, forages by turning and searching leaves and flowers for insects.
 Forages alone or in small groups.

 Not much is known about its breeding habits.
 Birds collected in breeding condition with enlarged gonds in October to July.
-It is generally believed that this species species breeds year-round.
+It is generally believed that this species breeds all year-round.
 Nest found in March was described as an open cup made of brown plant fibers and cobwebs.
 This nest contained 3 eggs.
 No other information was published.

 Habitat and conservation status

 Its natural habitats at tropical moist lowland primary forest and secondary forest up to 1,200 meters above sea level.